-2014 Financing tracking and resource mobilisation The World Bank envisages supporting a round Not available for table event for donors in nutrition, which will take 2.5 %0 place once the budget for the 2016-2020 National Strategic Plan (PSN) has been validated and which will pave the way for financing arrangements to be reached.
+The World Bank envisages supporting a round table event for donors in nutrition, which will take place once the budget for the 2016-2020 National Strategic Plan (PSN) has been validated and which will pave the way for financing arrangements to be reached.
 Following this, a resource mobilisation strategy could be developed, as well as a longterm sustainability strategy for the plan.